 And what’s more?
 She was unsupervised.
 This is just one example of what a wrongful death may look like.
 Keep reading to learn more important information, especially if you think your loved one was a victim.

-Why File A Wrongful Death Lawsuit Against A Hospital?
+Why File A Wrongful Death Claim Against A Hospital?

 Firstly, what is a wrongful death lawsuit?
 Let’s say someone dies because of negligence.
 The surviving family member or spouse files a lawsuit against the hospital.
 That’s a wrongful death lawsuit.
 When someone sues a hospital, it’s typically a medical malpractice case.

-In most cases, the claim would be filed by the surviving:
+In most cases, the wrongful death case would be filed by the surviving:

 - Brother or sister, or